 Today in the Mail Today I read that Indian packaging industry is growing approx 10% annually and estimated packaging market is 13 billion USD.
 The growth is happening due to growth of pharma and food industries.
 Its also getting lot of push by the growth of retail outlets in India.

 Packaging waste is always a question running in everybody's mind and lot of discussions around.
-Sometimes when I visit, I see so much packaging waste is generated in packaging exhibitions.
+Sometimes when i visit, i see so much packaging waste is generated in packaging exhibitions.
 Exhibitors distribute tonnes of brochures to their visitors and then they carry those home.
+And that extra weight also leads to extra fuel burning in planes due to additional weight.